pmorelli92/bunnify/README.md

 </div>

+> [!IMPORTANT]
+> While from my perspective the library is working just fine, I am still changing things here and there.
+Even tough the library is tagged as semver, I will start respecting it after the `v1.0.0`, and I won't guarantee backwards compatibility before that.

 ## Features

 **Easy setup:** Bunnify is designed to be easy to set up and use.
 Simply reference the library and start publishing and consuming events.